asaikia123/ISU-beamer/README.md

 ## How to use

 This is a standard LaTeX Beamer template.
 Just edit and go.
+As you can see from the PDF preview, the theme is "clean."

 The `\defbf` macro makes text bold and gold-colored.

-The `theorem` and related environments are also themed.
+Note that `theorem` and related `amsthm` environments are modified to fit the color theme.

+The `\item`s of `enumerate`d lists are colored.

+The `\item`s of `itemize`d lists are triangles.